Goddess: African religions

 In African and African diasporic religions, goddesses are often syncretised with Marian devotion, as in Ezili Dantor (Black Madonna of Częstochowa) and Erzulie Freda (Mater Dolorosa).
 There is also Buk, a Sudanese and Ethiopian goddess still worshipped in the southern regions.
 She represents the fertile aspect of women.
 She is related to the deity of a similar name, Abuk.
 Another Ethiopian goddess is Atete, the goddess of spring and fertility.
 Farmers traditionally leave some of their products at the end of each harvesting season as an offering while women sing traditional songs.

 A rare example of henotheism focused on a single Goddess is found among the Southern Nuba of Sudan.
-The Nuba conceive of the creator Goddess as the "Great Mother" who gave birth to earth and to mankind.
+The Nuba conceive of the creator Goddess as the "Great Mother" who gave birth to earth and to humanity.